Plachimada Coca-Cola struggle

-The Plachimada Coca-Cola struggle was a series of protests to close the Coca-Cola factory in the village of Plachimada, Palakkad District, Kerala in the early 2000s.
+The Plachimada Coca-Cola struggle is a series of protests that led to permanent closure the Coca-Cola factory in the village of Plachimada, Palakkad District, Kerala, India in the early 2000s.
 Villagers noted that soon after the factory opened, their wells started to run dry and the available water turned contaminated and toxic.
 Soon, waste from the factory was passed off to farmers in the area as fertiliser.
+The controversy became "one of the most studied corporate controversies" in recent times.

 History of Plachimada Plant

-HCCB’s Plachimada plant was launched and became operational in 2000.
-The 34.64 acres of HCCB factory produced beverages Limca, Fanta, Thums Up, Sprite, Kinley and Maaza etc. Over 400 local residents were provided direct employment.
+The Hindustan Coca-Cola Beverage (HCCB) is an Indian bottling entity of The Coca-Cola.
+Its Plachimada plant was launched and became operational in 2000.
+The 34.64 acres of HCCB factory produced beverages Limca, Fanta, Thums Up, Sprite, Kinley and Maaza etc.

-The factory was closed from 2004 to May 2021 following local agitations.
-In July 2017, Hindustan Coca-Cola Beverages informed the Supreme Court that it does not intend to commence manufacturing operations at its plant located at Plachimada (Palakkad district) in Kerala.
-The Bench comprising Justice Rohinton Fali Nariman and Justice Sanjay Kishan Kaul made a note of the statement and in its order dated July 13, 2017, stated, “We record the aforesaid statement and, therefore, dispose of these appeals as being become infructuous in terms of the signed order.”
+The factory was closed in 2004 following local agitations, though it briefly opened for a week in 2005.
+In July 2017, Hindustan Coca-Cola Beverages informed the Supreme Court that it does not intend to commence manufacturing operations at the plant located at Plachimada (Palakkad district) in Kerala.
+The Bench comprising Justice Rohinton Fali Nariman and Justice Sanjay Kishan Kaul made a note of the statement and in its order dated 13 July 2017, stated, “We record the aforesaid statement and, therefore, dispose of these appeals as being become infructuous in terms of the signed order.”

 The court was hearing seven civil appeals on the issue.
 The petitioners’ counsels decided not to oppose the issue.

+In June 2021, during the Covid-19 pandemic, the factory was converted into a Covid First Line treatment center (CFLTC).